modernpoacher/redux-promise-middleware/README.md

 To address this, Zashiki Promise Middleware extends and exports the `Error` class as `PromiseError`.

 When a Promise is rejected, the middleware returns an `Error` instance.
-When another error is encountered, the middleware returns a `PromiseError` instance, and appends that as the property `error`.
+When another error is encountered, the middleware returns a `PromiseError` instance, and appends that other error as the property `error`.
 In this way, all of the errors can be accessed as a chain on the instance raised to the caller.

 ---
 [Licensed with The MIT License (MIT)](https://raw.githubusercontent.com/pburtchaell/redux-promise-middleware/master/LICENSE) by Patrick Burtchaell.